-While progressing toward undergraduate degrees in the College of Chemistry, undergraduates have opportunities to earn credit toward the degrees while studying abroad.
+While progressing toward degrees in the College of Chemistry, undergraduates have opportunities to earn credit toward their degrees while studying abroad.
 College of Chemistry undergraduates are encouraged to participate in Berkeley Programs for Study Abroad (BPSA).

 For information about these programs contact an adviser in the Berkeley Programs for Study Abroad Office, University of California, Berkeley, 160 Stephens Hall #2302, Berkeley, CA 94720-2302, (510) 642-1356.
-E-mail eapucb@berkeley.edu or visit ias. berkeley.edu/bpsa.
+E-mail studyabroad@berkeley.edu or visit studyabroad.berkeley.edu.